simonscmap/Data_Submission_FileStruc_Doc/README.md

 <a id="depth"></a>
 + **depth**<br/>
 This column holds the depth values with the following characteristics:<br/>
     * Type: Positive numeric values.
-It is 0 at surface and increases at lower depth levels.
+It is 0 at surface and increases with depth.
     * Format: Decimal
     * Unit: meter
 <br/><br/>